coolsamson7/dorm/README.md

 The solution is pretty straight forward.
 Entities are stored as a combination of two technical tables
 * `ENTITY` a table referencing the entity definition and a generated primary key
-* `ATTRIBUTE` a table that will store all attributes of an entity
+* `PROPERTY` a table that will store single attributes of an entity

-The attribute table defines the columns
+The property table defines the columns

 * `TYPE` the id of the entity structure
 * `ENTITY` the id of the corresponding entity
-* `ATTRIBUTE` the attribute name
+* `PROPERTY` the property name

 and a number of columns that are able to store payload data with respect to the supported low-level data types
 * `STRING_VALUE` a string value
 * `INT_VALUE` a int value ( stores boolean values well )
 * `DOUBLE_VALUE` a floating point value

+In order to model relations, the property table has a reflexive relation that expresses relationships stpored in a bridge table.

 As the definition of an entity is known, the engine will know which attributes are stored in which columns.